 These rising costs are hitting closer to home in Massachusetts as well.
 Massachusetts's higher education costs rose by 38% in just the last 10 years, ranking as the 24th highest state.

-The table below shows the average one-year costs in 2020 for different types of Massachusetts colleges and universities.
+The table below shows the average one-year costs last year (2021) for different types of Massachusetts colleges and universities.